 The edge spectrum is $E_{1,2}(k)=vk\pm\sqrt{\Delta^2+\mu^2}$.
 The single chiral fermion mode of QAH state now splits into a particle-hole conjugate pair of chiral Bogoliubov mode of chiral TSC, satisfying $E_1(k)=-E_{2}(-k)$.
 They are also called chiral Andreev edge modes~\cite{Zhao2020}.
+The number of chiral edge modes is exactly equal to the bulk BdG Chern number from the bulk-edge correspondence.
 Generically, these two modes have a momentum difference as shown in Fig.~\ref{fig1}(a).
 Keeping up to the first order of spatial derivative, the current operator~\cite{bi2024vertical} along the direction of the boundary only takes the form as $j=\sum_{k>0}^{k_0}(ak\tau_0+b\tau_2)$, where $a$ and $b$ are real denoting the intrabranch and interbranch contribution, respectively, $\tau_i$ is the Pauli matrix in the basis of Eq.~(\ref{gkH}).
-In the clean limit, we show that the optical absorption, namely the real part of the linear optical conductivity contains a single resonant frequency as~\cite{sm},
+Typically, the pairing amplitude is much smaller than the chemical potential.
+In this case, we show that in the clean limit, the optical absorption, namely the real part of the linear optical conductivity contains a single resonant frequency as~\cite{sm},

 Here the response current is along the direction of edge modes.
-Such photoexcitation of chiral Bogoliubov edge modes can also be understood intuitively as follows: since $E_{1}(k)=-E_{2}(-k)$, when a Cooper pair is broken by light into two Bogoliubov edge modes, they are charged and have the same velocity, leading to a finite net current.
-Generically the resonance frequency from two conjugate Bogoliubov edge modes lies below the bulk quasi-particle excitation frequency, thus the typical linear optical effect of the chiral TSC is shown in Fig.~\ref{fig1}(c).
+Such photoexcitation of chiral Bogoliubov edge modes can also be understood intuitively as follows: since the normal state dispersion satisfies: $\epsilon(k)=-\epsilon(-k)$, when a Cooper pair is broken by light into two Bogoliubov edge modes, they are charged and have the same velocity, leading to a finite net current.
+Generically the resonance frequency of two conjugate Bogoliubov edge modes lies below the bulk quasi-particle excitation frequency, thus the typical linear optical effect of the chiral TSC is shown in Fig.~\ref{fig1}(c).